kiskaszap/angularDocumentation/README.md

 7.  **Creating the Login View**

-    - First, navigate to the views folder and create a file named       login.html.
+    - First, navigate to the views folder and edit the file named login.html.
 Then, paste the following code into it

      <!-- login.html -->